smashnet/solar-wallbox/README.md

 Functionality to access the photovoltaic system and the wallbox is organized in plugins to make this as extensible as possible.

 ## Status
-At the moment this is rather a half-working prototype.
+At the moment this is a working prototype without automation.
 However, I appreciate any feedback and hope this will also be useful for others :)

 Plugins for the following devices are inclueded (as I need them in my personal scenario):